bibleexchange/romans__textbook/textbook/en/romans-en.md

 //
 -->

 # All are Guilty and Under Sin - Ch.
-1:18-32 & 2:1-29
+1:18—32 & 2:1—29

-> 3:9&mdash;&hellip; we have before proved both Jews and Gentiles, that they are all under sin;
+> 3:9—&hellip; we have before proved both Jews and Gentiles, that they are all under sin;

 ## All Are Guilty

-All mankind needs to be justified through Jesus or the wrath of God will be revealed against it. &mdash; 1:18 Jesus is the only way to salvation and those who do not chose to accept the provision of Christ are condemned.
+All mankind needs to be justified through Jesus or the wrath of God will be revealed against it. — 1:18 Jesus is the only way to salvation and those who do not chose to accept the provision of Christ are condemned.

-> John 3:18&mdash;&hellip; he that believeth not is condemned already&hellip;
+> John 3:18—&hellip; he that believeth not is condemned already&hellip;
 The wrath of God is revealed against all ungodliness and unrighteousness of men.
 Those who are not justified by faith will receive the wrath of God.
 Those who hold the truth in unrighteousness.
 This refers to those who know the truth, but do not live by it.
 They possess knowledge of the truth yet live in unrighteousness.
 The revelation of God&apos;s wrath is upon those that hold the truth in unrighteousness.

-## Gentile Guilt &mdash; 1:19-32
+## Gentile Guilt — 1:19—32

 (Sinners **Without** the Law are Deserving of God&apos;s Wrath) The conclusion of this chapter continues on describing this people who are guilty and worthy of the wrath of God.
 They are without excuse.

-### They knew God			1:19-23
+### They knew God			1:19—23

 God has manifested Himself to them (v.19)
 Someone has said: &quot;a fool in not an idiot, but one who has intellect and abuses it.&quot;